Can You Have More Than One Conventional Loan?

 Portfolio Loans: An Alternative Path

-Once you have four to six financed properties, traditional conventional loans get tougher.
-That’s when portfolio loans shine.
+Once you have four to six financed properties, getting traditional conventional loans becomes harder.
+That's when portfolio loans can help.
 These lenders keep the loan on their own books instead of selling to Fannie Mae or Freddie Mac.

 Benefits of portfolio loans